Macrometacorp/docs/docs/photoniq/p3/management/manage-p3-cache.md

 ---
-sidebar_position: 40
+sidebar_position: 46
-title: Manage P3 Cache
+title: Set up and manage cache
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-You can manage the PhotonIQ Performance Proxy (P3) cache in the PhotonIQ Performance Proxy dashboard.
+Manage how P3 caches and serves your pages with the cache tab in the P3 dashboard.

 ## View Purge Cache Requests

+Purging the cache removes old content to make room for more relevant and updated content.
+This cache clearing also helps with troubleshooting and improves performance and page loading time.

-Perform the following steps to view P3 cache purge requests:
+To view P3 cache purge requests:

 1. Log in to your PhotonIQ Performance Proxy dashboard.
 2. Click **Cache**.